 People with blood group A may be at increased risk for infection and mortality, and people with blood group B may be at increased risk for infection; however, evidence is limited.

 There is no evidence for an association between blood group AB and the risk of infection.
-Blood group O appears to be protective against infection.
+Blood group O appears to be protective against infection; however, evidence is of low/very low quality.
 People who are Rh-positive were more vulnerable to infection compared with those who were Rh-negative.

 A genome-wide association study found that patients with blood group A are at 45% increased risk of respiratory failure compared with other blood groups.
 It also found a protective effect in blood group O. Two chromosomal loci were associated with respiratory failure, and one of these coincided with the ABO blood group locus.
 The SARS-CoV-2 receptor-binding domain directly binds the blood group A antigen expressed on respiratory epithelial cells, directly linking blood group A and SARS-CoV-2.